Ghosted after applying? Here are 6 reasons why you haven't heard back

 Has this ever happened to you?
 Don’t worry; you aren’t alone.
-But you want to understand the reasons why that happened, so it doesn’t happen again!
-Let’s break down a few of the top reasons why recruiters never call back...and what you can do about it.
+While ghosting shouldn't be a thing in employment, it does happen!
+Let’s break down a few of the top reasons why hiring managers never call back...and what you can do about it.

 Too many applicants